Color Mapping in Blazor Maps Component

 Multiple colors for a single shape

-Multiple colors can be added to the color mapping which can be used as gradient effect to a specific shape based on the ranges in the data source.
-By using the Color property of MapsShapeColorMapping, any number of colors can be set to the shapes as a gradient.
+Multiple colors can be added to color mapping to create a gradient effect for specific shapes based on ranges in the data source.
+Using the Color property of MapsShapeColorMapping, multiple colors can be assigned to shapes as a gradient.

 NOTE

-The following example demonstrates how to use multiple colors in color mapping with the data source PopulationDetails that is available in the Range color mapping section.
+The following example demonstrates multiple colors in color mapping using the PopulationDetails data from the Range color mapping section.

-Bind the PopulationDetails data to the DataSource property of MapsLayer and set the ColorValuePath property of MapsShapeSettings as Density.
-The range values can be set using the StartRange and EndRange properties in the MapsShapeColorMapping.
+Bind PopulationDetails to the DataSource property of MapsLayer and set ColorValuePath property of MapsShapeSettings to Density.
+Configure the range values using StartRange and EndRange properties in MapsShapeColorMapping.

 @using Syncfusion.Blazor.Maps